 All children were examined by a pediatrician immediately after birth.
-All of the children were born after the 38th week of pregnancy.
+All children have been born after the 38th week of gestation.
 Of all nuchal cords have been a single entanglement in 27 cases, 3 children presented a double umbilical cord entanglement.

-Regarding the perinatal history, In terms of gestational age, mode of delivery, sex, weight, head circumference, and length, there was no statistically significant difference between the study and control groups.
+Regarding the perinatal history, there was no statistically significant difference between study and control groups regarding gestational age, mode of delivery, sex, weight, head circumference and Length.
 However, there was a highly significant difference between studied groups according to Apgar score (1, 5 minutes) as illustrated in (Table 2).